 SPCC ePortfolio

-An ePortfolio is a web-based collection of a student's best college
+An ePortfolio is a digital collection of your best college

-work that includes reflective writing to provide personal and academic
+work that includes reflective writing to provide academic and lived experience contexts to demonstrate your learning over time.
+Artifacts

 -